zkreations/SheetSlider/README.md

   # SheetSlider

   <p>A pure CSS slider with no dependencies.
-Designed to be as lightweight and fast as possible.
-Compresses to just 1kb (Brotli).<p>
+Designed to be as lightweight and fast as possible.<p>

   <p><a href="https://zkreations.github.io/SheetSlider/"><strong> Live Demo &rarr;</strong></a></p>